 The title of this museum might be a bit of a mouthful, but it’s an important place in Veliko Tarnovo.

 We don’t necessarily recommend that you go inside, but you should stop by this place that is particularly important in Bulgarian history.
 Originally this building was built in 1872 and it was a town hall in Turkish times.
 It was here that Bulgaria’s first National Assembly was held to write the country’s first constitution in 1879.

 Visit the Sky Walk Veliko Tarnovo

 One of the best views of Veliko Tarnovo is from the Sky Walk.
 This came about in 2014 as a result of the annual European Union Architecture summer project.
-In a two week period, the architecture students built a skywalk, leaning out over the vertiginous cliffs of Veliko Tarnovo.
-The views from the end of the walkway stretch over the river, the Asen monument and the buildings below.
+In two weeks, the architecture students built a skywalk, leaning out over the vertiginous cliffs of Veliko Tarnovo.
+The views from the end of the walkway stretch over the river, the Asen monument, and the buildings below.
 Find the Veliko Tarnovo Sky Walk by spotting the wooden cube in the old town.

 Walk along Gurko Street in Veliko Tarnovo

 Closer to the river Yantra, Gurko Street is a cobblestoned street that runs through the lower part of old town Veliko Tarnovo, you can take this street to the Stambolov Bridge to see the Asen Monument.
 There’s also a great hotel down here, popular for stunning views and great dining options too – check out the Gurko hotel here.

 The street is named after the Russian General Gurko who liberated the then Tarnovgrad in 1877 during the Russo-Turkish War.